UNIS offers courses

 to a semester.
 Read more about the course levels further down the page.

-Please see the How to apply page for instructions on how to proceed in order to study at UNIS in autumn 2014.
+Please see the How to apply page for instructions on how to proceed in order to apply to our studies.

 Bachelor courses at UNIS are defined as 200-level courses.
-The undergraduate courses require 60 ECTS – 90 ECTS from relevant studies at university level.
+The undergraduate courses require 60 ECTS from relevant studies at university level.

 UNIS offers some interdisciplinary courses each semester.
 Students applying for undergraduate courses in their main discipline may apply for these courses as long as they fulfill the prerequisites in one discipline offered at UNIS.
 The interdisciplinary courses offered are marked by an asterisk.